Quantization of the universal centralizer and central D-modules: Monoidal structure on -modules

+\begin{Lemma} The right adjoint, resp. left adjoint, to any monoidal functor $F$ is naturally lax monoidal, left lax monoidal, in such a way that the unit and counit maps are compatible with the monoidal structure.
+Moreover, if $F$ is braided monoidal then the lax monoidality, resp. left lax monoidality, morphisms are compatible with the braiding. \end{Lemma}

-We will use the notations of \cite{HTT} for morphisms of (left) $\D$-modules.
-In particular, for any morphism of smooth algebraic varieties $f$, we will let $\int_f$ denote the induced pushforward on the derived category of $\D$-modules and let $f^{\dagger}$ denote the shifted inverse image functor as in \cite[Section 1.5]{HTT}.
+Let $\D_X$ denote the sheaf of differential operators on a smooth variety $X$ and $D(X)=\Gamma(X,\D_X)$ the algebra of differential operators on $X$.
+We will use the notations of \cite{HTT} for morphisms of (left) $D$-modules.
+In particular, for any morphism of smooth algebraic varieties $f$, we let $\int_f$ denote the induced pushforward on the derived category of $D$-modules, resp. $f^{\dagger}$ denote the shifted inverse image functor as in \cite[Section 1.5]{HTT}.